Darlaston railway station: Reopening

-Despite press reports that planning applications for the two stations were formally submitted in March 2020, this did not in fact happen until July.
-Planning permission was granted in October 2020 and the stations were then planned to open in 2023.
+Despite press reports that the planning application for the station was formally submitted in March 2020, this did not happen until July.
+Planning permission was granted in October 2020 and the station was planned to open in 2023.
 In March 2021, it was stated that full construction would start in the autumn.
 Construction paused in September 2023, before resuming in October with new contractors.

-The stations are now expected to open in early 2026.

-Trains from Darlaston railway station will make journeys up to three times quicker.
-Journeys to Birmingham New Street are expected to take 22 minutes, saving 53 minutes.
-Journeys to Wolverhampton would be 11 minutes, saving 17 minutes, and journeys to Walsall would take 14 minutes, saving 9 minutes.

-The station is expected to receive two trains per hour.
+The station opened on 19 March 2026.